 A Pap test is a test of cells of the cervix.
 The cervix is the opening between the vagina and the uterus.
 The Pap test looks for cells that are not normal and can cause cervical cancer.

-Many women have a very low risk for cervical cancer.
+Many people have a very low risk for cervical cancer.

-Cervical cancer is rare in women younger than 21, even if they are sexually active.
-Abnormal cells in younger women usually return to normal without treatment.
+- Cervical cancer is rare if you are younger than 21, even if you are sexually active.
+Abnormal cells in this age group usually return to normal without treatment.

-Cervical cancer is rare in women over 69 who have had regular Pap tests with normal results.
+- Cervical cancer is rare if you are over 69 and have had regular Pap tests with normal results.

-Pap tests are not useful for women who have had their cervix removed during a hysterectomy, unless the hysterectomy was done because there were cancer or pre- cancer cells in the cervix.
+- Pap tests are not useful for anyone who has had their cervix removed during a hysterectomy, unless the hysterectomy was done because there were cancer or pre-cancer cells in the cervix.